eggwhat/courier_app/README.md

     - [ ] Deliveries Service - processing deliveries (which allow couriers to change status of order collected by user)
 - [ ] There are also services for intergration with APIs of external courier companies:
     - [ ] ExternalAPI.Lecturer - getting an offer from the side of Mini Currier courier company
-- [ ] API.Gateway created with [Ntrada](https://github.com/snatch-dev/Ntrada) to clip endpoints from microservices to be accessible for frontend by one service
+- [ ] API.Gateway created with [Ntrada](https://github.com/snatch-dev/Ntrada) to clip endpoints from microservices to be accessible by one port

 ## Infrastructure
 - [ ] [MongoDB](https://www.mongodb.com/products/platform/cloud) - document-oriented database